5jt/primes/part1.md

 ```

 No such luck.
-But perhaps, if we did not have to compute the result of $\pi \sqrt{N}$ for each test?
+But perhaps, if we did not have to compute the result of `pt sqrt N` for each test?
 If we knew all the primes up to two million?
 We shall revisit this when we look at stateful solutions.

 ## Conclusion

 How far have we got?
-We have functional answers to the questions *Is $x$ prime?* and *What are the primes up to $N$?* For the former we saved time by making tests smarter.
+We have functional answers to the questions *Is X prime?* and *What are the primes up to N?* For the former we saved time by making tests smarter.
 We used the smarter tests to identify primes up to $N$ but found Eratosthenes’s sieve faster by two orders of magnitude.

 We achieved all this without a single control-flow construct, and our vector solutions exploit machine architectures well.
 The resulting code occupies a handful of lines and imports no libraries.